 They would be making 20% or $20 per share, which is $2,000 in total.
 But they had to pay the $1,000 premium for the contract, so they would end up with a profit of $1,000.

 Not bad for a $20 change.

-The other option would be to sell the contract itself, because it has positive value of its own.
+The other option would be to sell the contract itself because it has a positive value of its own.
 In this case, we say that the option is “in the money”.

 If the price goes down, the investor wouldn’t be making any money, furthermore, the difference is also multiplied by 100 shares, but our losses are limited to the premium we’ve paid for the contract.

 Any slight change is multiplied by 100.
 This is why options are similar to bets.